 Steve: Macaroni and cheese!
 We gotta make this!

 Steve: (after spilling a bag of Gummy Bears) Oh no!
 Bears overboard!
 They're, they're drowning! (starts throwing Sugar-O's cereal to the Gummy Bears) Hey fellas, grab onto a Sugar-O, save yourselves!

 Czech Republic: Večeře (Dinner)

-Fritzi Burr, who played Mrs. Tedlock in this episode, also appeared in "The One Where Ross Finds Out" where she played the pet shop owner and "The One with Barry and Mindy's Wedding" where she played Mrs. Weinberg.
+Fritzi Burr, who plays Mrs. Tedlock in this episode (the woman who informs Chandler that the boss wants to see him) also appeared in "The One Where Ross Finds Out" where she played the pet shop owner and "The One with Barry and Mindy's Wedding" where she played Mrs. Weinberg.

 Music: "Girl, You'll Be a Woman Soon" by Neil Diamond.